techjmw/infrachallenge/README.md

 ## Getting Started

 Use the following steps to create your local dev environment.
+Find something wrong, put notes in your pull request to contribute back.
+Sneakernet, Slack, email also work for help if anything isn't clear.

 ## Prerequisities